PriceLab/MicroServices/README.md

 # MicroServices
-A collection of simple functions, written in Python and R, providing access to remote computation and remote data.
+We offer simple functions, in Python and R, which provide programmatic access to remote computation and remote data.
-The microservices architecture is persuasively described by [Martin Fowler](http://martinfowler.com/articles/microservices.html), claiming that software systems are most flexibly, robustly and adaptively created through composition, in which each of the component parts each perform a single, well-defined task.
+The microservices architecture is described by [Martin Fowler](http://martinfowler.com/articles/microservices.html).
+He argues that software systems are most flexibly, robustly and adaptively constructed via <i>composition</i>, in which each of the component parts performs a single, well-defined task.

-Current contents include:
+Current services include:

  * [getDNAService](https://github.com/PriceLab/getDNAService): currently a lightweight wrapper around an established, public UCSC DAS server.
 The reference sequence for the specified genome, and chromosomal location is returned,